woocommerce/woocommerce/readme.txt

 = 1.7 =
 * Feature - Added sales by category report
+* Tweak - If a PayPal prefix is changed, IPN requests break for all existing orders - fixed. new woocommerce_get_order_id_by_order_key() function added.
+Thanks Brent.

 = 1.6.5.1 - 25/08/2012 =
 * Fix - Parse error in Users overview screen